RP22: Sheep dip drainage aprons and sumps

 - 50m from any spring, well or borehole

-- close to a historic farmstead or listed building (get advice on listed building consent)
+- close to a historic farmstead or listed building – you can get advice on listed building consent from your local authority

-- on sites of archaeological or historic importance as identified in the HEFER (get advice on Scheduled Monument consent from Historic England, before using this item on such sites)
+- on sites of archaeological or historic importance as identified in your Historic Environment Farm Environment Record (HEFER) – you can get advice on scheduled monument consent from Historic England before using this item on such sites

-Agreement holders should also consider the character of the landscape when constructing new fencing lines.
+You should also consider the character of the landscape when constructing new fencing lines.
 This particularly applies in designated landscapes or historic parkland.
-Agreement holders must consult Natural England if intending to install the dip on an SSSI.
-How to construct the drain pens

 Updates to this page